ishwagakill/Sigma/README.txt

 This is my first Python text game.
 It's a text-based RPG.
 Sort of like LoZ and Skyrim.
 You solve puzzles and fight monsters.

 For the puzzles I would recommend solving some of them using pen and paper.
 Some are math puzzles others are logical and practical reasoning.

+Also, your chances of defeating a normal enemy and escaping will depend on the type of weapon your choose.
+If you choose a light weapon (1H-Sword) then you'll have a greater chance to escape but a less chance to kill.
+Vice versa with a heavy weapon (2H-Sword).
 ===============================================================

 TO RUN THE FILE: